 The Junior Seminar course focuses on current developments within the field of contemporary dance, and the presentation, archiving, and scoring of individual choreographic works.
 Students gain insights, through practice and discussion, yielding new and imaginative directions for senior thesis projects.

 Performance Pedagogies of Dance (PODS)

-This capstone course is designed to be the culmination of the Research/Portfolio Series.
+This capstone course is designed to be the culmination of the Research Series.
 It is designed to assist seniors in the development and presentation of their senior projects.
-Each student will hone their artist statements, research ideas, propose a project, and create a website.
+Each student will hone their artist statements, research ideas, propose a project, and create a website and other professional portfolio materials.
 They will also participate in rehearsals, performance, and technical aspects of the project presentations.

-Through coursework in Contemporary Art Practices (CAP) and History, Theory & Criticism I & II students work to explore and engage with dance’s history alongside ideas within the expanding fields of contemporary art.
+Through coursework in Contemporary Art Practices (CAP) and Critical Dance Studies I & II students work to explore and engage with dance’s history alongside ideas within the expanding fields of contemporary art.
 Students work to employ diverse modes of thinking, both verbally and in writing, to communicate ideas.

 ProgramsGraduate ProgramsUndergraduate Programs